Trans Alaska Oil Pipeline Photos

 The pipeline was built in a zigzag pattern to allow the pipe to expand and contract.
 Because workers welded much of the pipeline at temperatures well below zero, engineers anticipated that the metal would expand once-hot oil began flowing through.
-The zigzag also allows the pipeline to flex during earthquakes; it slides over H-shaped supports with the aid of Teflon-coated “shoes” that stand on the crossbar between the posts holding up the pipeline.
+The zigzag also allows the pipeline to flex during earthquakes; it slides over H-shaped supports with Teflon-coated “shoes” on the crossbar between the posts holding up the pipeline.
 Where the pipeline crosses seismic faults–weak areas of rock that rupture during earthquakes when the plates of the earth grind against one another–it sits on rails.
 Near the Denali Fault south of Delta Junction, the pipeline rests on 20-foot steel bars that allow it to move side-to-side should an earthquake cause the earth’s crust to slip laterally along a fault line.

 Exxon Valdez Oil Spill

 On March 24, 1989, the oil tanker Exxon Valdez grounded on Bligh Reef in Alaska’s Prince William Sound, rupturing its hull and spilling nearly 11 million gallons of Prudhoe Bay crude oil into the pristine waters of the Sound.
-By volume, the Exxon Valdez oil spill is the second largest in US waters, after the 2010 Deepwater Horizon.
+By volume, the Exxon Valdez oil spill is the second largest in US waters after the 2010 Deepwater Horizon.
 Prince William Sound’s remote location made response efforts difficult.
-Whipped up by a wind storm, the oil spread widely ravaging the ocean life, and its toxicity killed many ocean organisms, birds, marine mammals, and wildlife.
-The oil eventually covered 1,300 miles (2,100 km) of coastline and 11,000 square miles (28,000 km2) of ocean.
+Whipped up by a wind storm, the oil spread widely, ravaging the ocean life, and its toxicity killed many ocean organisms, birds, marine mammals, and wildlife.
+The oil eventually covered 1,300 miles (2,100 km) of coastline and 11,000 square miles (28,000 km2) of the ocean.